 She loves pink.

 Millennial pink, to be specific.
 While walking through her kitchen—which now boasts a sleek marble waterfall island and open shelving—Moore makes note of her blush dinnerware.
-“That’s sort of our big accent color, I would say,” she says in the video.
+“That’s sort of our big accent color, I would say,” she says in a video posted to Architectural Digest.
 Subtle splashes of pale pinks and greens make their way into almost every room.

 Another surprising kitchen find?
 The Hawkins confetti glasses, which we also happen to keep around in our very own office kitchen.